Collegeville/TypeStability.jl/README.md

 ### Setup

 Run `Pkg.clone("https://github.com/Collegeville/TypeStability.jl.git")` to install TypeStability from its repository on Github.
+Once TypeStability is added to Metadata.jl, then `Pkg.add(TypeStability)` can be used instead.
 Then TypeStability can be `using`ed or `import`ed as normal.

 ### Example

-Documentation is located at collegeville.github.io/TypeStability.jl/latest/
+Documentation is located at [collegeville.github.io/TypeStability.jl/stable/](collegeville.github.io/TypeStability.jl/stable/) or, for the lastest version, [collegeville.github.io/TypeStability.jl/latest/](collegeville.github.io/TypeStability.jl/latest/)

 The function `enable_inline_stability_checks(::Bool)` enables running the stability checks, while the macro `@stablefunction(signatures, function)` handles running the checks.